nixworks/public/news/2011/06/30/README.md

 ##### Samsung
 ### [Samsung Electronics lodges a claim with the US International Trade Commission to stop Apple Inc. importing six products including the iPhone, iPod and iPads for alleged patent infringements. ](/news/2011/06/30/samsung-electronics-lodges-a-claim-with-the-us-international-trade-commission-to-stop-apple-inc-importing-six-products-including-the-iphone.md)
-_Context: patent, Samsung, iPhone, Apple Inc., iPads, International Trade Commission, iPod_
+_Context: Samsung, iPod, Apple Inc., patent, iPads, International Trade Commission, iPhone_

 ##### Italy
 ### [Italy's government attempts to bring in its own austerity measures to calm turbulent markets and reassure investors. ](/news/2011/06/30/italy-s-government-attempts-to-bring-in-its-own-austerity-measures-to-calm-turbulent-markets-and-reassure-investors.md)
 _Context: Italy_

-##### British
+##### United Kingdom
 ### [In the United Kingdom, the cheque guarantee card scheme &ndash; which ensures some cheques are honoured even if the account holder does not have sufficient funds in their account &ndash; is being withdrawn today after operating for over 40 years. ](/news/2011/06/30/in-the-united-kingdom-the-cheque-guarantee-card-scheme-ndash-which-ensures-some-cheques-are-honoured-even-if-the-account-holder-does-not.md)
 The final operating day of cheque guarantee cards - which ensure some cheques are honoured - is on Thursday.

 ##### United Nations
 ### [According to a study by a team of epidemiologists and physicians, evidence "strongly suggests" that United Nations peacekeepers brought a cholera strain to Haiti that has killed thousands of people. ](/news/2011/06/30/according-to-a-study-by-a-team-of-epidemiologists-and-physicians-evidence-strongly-suggests-that-united-nations-peacekeepers-brought-a-ch.md)
-_Context: Haiti that has killed thousands of people, United Nations, cholera_
+_Context: United Nations, Haiti that has killed thousands of people, cholera_

 ##### European Centre for Disease Prevention and Control
 ### [The European Centre for Disease Prevention and Control (ECDC) and the European Food Safety Authority announce investigations suggest that fenugreek seeds imported from Egypt are implicated in the "E. coli" outbreaks. ](/news/2011/06/30/the-european-centre-for-disease-prevention-and-control-ecdc-and-the-european-food-safety-authority-announce-investigations-suggest-that-fe.md)